input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 is to discuss different ways one may implement a committee certificate verification minting policy.

-The steps all implementations will follow will be
+The steps all implementations will follow will be:

 1. Instantiating `UpdateCommitteeHashDatum aggregatePubKeys` with a specific type for `aggregatePubKeys`, and choosing a specific type for